Roger K. Summit: Middle years

 In 1968 Summit and his colleagues at Lockheed won a major contract from NASA to develop an online retrieval system for its database of aerospace research documents.
 Later, they won contracts to apply this technology to the databases of the Atomic Energy Commission, the European Space and Research Organization, the U.S. Office of Education, and the National Technical Information Service.
-In early 1972 Summit and his team offered the Educational Resources Information Center (ERIC) and the National Technical Information Service, databases to any subscriber with a computer terminal.
+In early 1972 Summit and his team offered the Educational Resources Information Center (ERIC) and the National Technical Information Service databases to any subscriber with a computer terminal.
 This is when Dialog was established as a commercial information retrieval business within Lockheed Palo Alto Research Laboratory, and became the world's first commercial online service.

-In 1982, Dialog turned out in a wholly owned subsidiary with Roger Summit as president.
+In 1982, Dialog spun off as a wholly owned subsidiary with Roger Summit as president.
 In 1988, he participated in the sale of Dialog to Knight- Ridder Inc., and in February 1990 he was named president of its electronic publishing group.
 One year later, he assumed the office of chairman and chief executive officer until his retirement in late 1991.

 Family

-Summit is married to author Virginia M. Summit.
-They were married in 1964 and have two children.
-Their eldest child, Jennifer Summit, is the Interim Provost and Vice President of Academic Affairs at San Francisco State University.
+Summit married Virginia Buckthorn in 1964.
+They had two children.
+Their eldest child, Jennifer Summit, is the interim provost and vice president of academic affairs at San Francisco State University.
 Their son, Scott Summit, is CTO of the medical device company Bespoke Innovations.

 Dialog

 Development

 In 1960, while employed at Lockheed Missiles and Space, Summit learned that it was often easier, cheaper, and faster to redo research on a topic rather than trying to figure out whether specific information already existed (Summit, 2002).
 He saw the potential in information retrieval systems, ultimately changing the future of research.
 With the new IBM technology, and Lockheed's general practice of ‘redoing research’ rather than wasting time, Summit had convinced Lockheed to support him in furthering research of information retrieval.
 One important criteria was that computer programmers would not be needed to conduct searches.
-The system would be interactive to allow searches and queries to be modified easily (also known as recursion), and that it would provide alphabetical displays of all the items one could choose from (also known as indexing) (Summit, 2002).
+The system would be interactive to allow searches and queries to be modified easily (also known as recursion), and that it would provide alphabetical displays of all the items one could choose from (also known as indexing.